-1. Navigation Bar: It has a "<" on the left to go back to the map (on the iPad there is a "×" instead to quickly close it).
-On the right, there is an action button which can change its function depending on the current context (it can be a menu button
+Navigation Bar: It has a "<" on the left to go back to the map (on the iPad there is a "×" instead to quickly close it).
+On the right, there is an action button which can change its function depending on the current context (it can be a menu button Q, an edit button ☑ or a login button).
+In the middle, there

-&lt;sup>1Sometimes also known as tracks or GPX-tracks.
+1Sometimes also known as tracks or GPX-tracks.